-Your CRM strategy must rely on data and communication to be implemented effectively.
+Your CRM strategy should rely on data and communication to be implemented effectively.
 It all starts with understanding the customer journey.

-From here, your CRM processes must work to enhance this journey.
+From there on out, your CRM processes should work to enhance this journey.

 The strategy must also empower your sales teams.